ottowayi/pycomm3/docs/getting_started.rst

 >>>     print(drive)
 Device: AC Drive, Revision: 1.2

-Default behavior is to use the *Extended Forward Open* service when opening a connection.
-This allows the use of ~4KB of data for each request, standard is only 500B.
+The default behavior is to use the *Extended Forward Open* service when opening a connection.
+This allows the use of ~4KB of data for each request, the standard is only ~500 bytes.
 Although this requires the communications module to be an EN2T or newer and the PLC firmware to be version 20 or newer.
 Upon opening a connection, the ``CIPDriver`` will attempt an *Extended Forward Open*, if that fails it will then try using the standard *Forward Open*.